papiodesu/leptos_book/src/ssr/24_hydration_bugs.md

 WebAssembly running in the browser is a pretty limited environment.
 You don’t have access to a file-system or to many of the other things the standard library may be used to having.
 Not every crate can even be compiled to WASM, let alone run in a WASM environment.

-In particular, you’ll sometimes see errors about the crate 「mio」 or missing things from 「core」.
+In particular, you’ll sometimes see errors about the crate "mio」 or missing things from 「core」.
 This is generally a sign that you are trying to compile something to WASM that can’t be compiled to WASM.
 If you’re adding server-only dependencies, you’ll want to mark them 「optional = true」 in your 「Cargo.toml」 and then enable them in the 「ssr」 feature definition.
-(Check out one of the template 「Cargo.toml」 files to see more details.)
+(Check out one of the template 「Cargo.toml" files to see more details.)

-You can use 「create_effect」 to specify that something should only run on the client, and not in the server.
+You can use "create_effect" to specify that something should only run on the client, and not in the server.
 Is there a way to specify that something should run only on the server, and not the client?

 In fact, there is.
 The next chapter will cover the topic of server functions in some detail.
 (In the meantime, you can check out their docs [here](https://docs.rs/leptos/latest/leptos/attr.server.html).)